INDUSTRIAL MAINTENANCE COURSES FOR TECHNICIAN TRAINING

 2. Talk with an Admissions Representative.

 Our Admissions Representatives will work with you to help get any documents submitted and any additional information that’s needed.
-One qualification for our program includes proof of schooling, which could include:
+One qualification for our training includes proof of schooling, which could include:

 • A standards-based high school diploma.